See the $135 million underwater lab designed by Fabien Cousteau and Yves Béhar

 Instead of up, Proteus is designed to build out.
 Much like the ISS, it features expandable capsules that plug into the sides of the main structure.
 These will house labs, a greenhouse, visitor rooms, and medical space.
 Note the large, rounded windows throughout, which are designed to let the most light in possible, helping visitors maintain a semblance of a circadian rhythm in a world where daylight is scarce.

 You might consider some of these amenities creature comforts, but for people to live underwater for long stints of time, these comforts become necessities.
-“All of these things are maybe subliminal, but they’re very, very important if you’re putting a bunch of people underwater for weeks and even months at a time,” says Cousteu.
+“All of these things are maybe subliminal, but they’re very, very important if you’re putting a bunch of people underwater for weeks and even months at a time,” says Cousteau.
 “We’re burning three times the calories per day you need on land.
 So you’re eating three times as many calories from processed foods.
 They’re high in sodium and chemicals.
 [We’re wondering] how can we grow some of our own food?
 We need the space for it, the infrastructure for it . . . then lastly, how do we cook it?
 Fire is not an option.”

 As of right now, Proteus is in the concept stage.
-Once funding is in hand—the team isn’t making the amount they’ve raised so far public—Cousteu plans to bring on an engineering team so that the project can be fully realized.
+Once funding is in hand—the team isn’t making the amount they’ve raised so far public—Cousteau plans to bring on an engineering team so that the project can be fully realized.

 “Like all big dreams, it will need further development,” says Béhar.
 “But one of the ways we’ve done fundraising in the last few months is by sharing this concept and sharing this dream.”